thorge/DHd-AG-gwFDM-website/content/en/about-us.md

 ---
 title: 'About Us'
-description: "Learn more about the working group for humanities research data management (AG gwFDM) within the DHd association."
+description: "Learn more about who we are, our mission, and the values that drive us forward."
 ---

 ## About the Working Group